 That writing came quickly, without a thought as to whether I was writing something correctly.
 It was not that I was dismissive of correct writing.
 However, I had lived my subject, and as such, words for the experiences, methods, and outcomes flowed when I put them on the page.

 I’ve conducted twice-weekly recovery groups and been comfortable talking about addiction and recovery.
 My clients and readers were appreciative and credited me with “knowing what it was like,” or “I can see you walked in my shoes.”

 Many of my addiction posts are about the problem and a solution.
 I often write about changing aspects of personality or self-defeating behaviors.
 I then tend to add concrete solutions that, if adopted, will demonstrate these changes.
 Because of a particular article or my recovery curriculum, people sometimes assume then that I am this fearless, courageous person.

 Writing When Uncertain or the Topic is New

 The reality is that I have many fears.
 I have simply made a choice not to let my fears overcome my desire to expand, get better at, and to share my opinions and experiences, not just about addiction and recovery, but about writing.

-When Scott asked me to start writing more at Two Drops of Ink, I was skeptical about whether I could write about effective writing, or add perspectives that were unique.
+Back in 2014, Scott Biddulph asked me to start writing more at Two Drops of Ink, and I was skeptical about whether I could write about effective writing or add unique perspectives.
 Writing for a literary blog seemed like a risk.
-It wasn’t going to be the familiar, and I was afraid that I could pull it off.
+It wasn’t going to be the familiar, and I was afraid that I couldn’t pull it off.

-Alternatively, as Mark Twain said, “The difference between the right word and the almost-right word is the difference between lightning and a lightning bug”.
-When I have those lightening moments, it makes the days of struggling to create exciting content about writing worthwhile.
+Alternatively, as Mark Twain said, “The difference between the right word and the almost-right word is the difference between lightning and a lightning bug.”
+When I have those lightning moments, it makes the days of struggling to create exciting content about writing worthwhile.

 Just the Absolutely, Perfect, Spot-On, Right Word